AndyCatch/dotcom/README.md

 # dotcom

-Versioning code from folio
+Versioning code for my Semplice folio

-Setting up a project to prototype custom code for my folio.
+This branch is to optimize the "Single Page" version to work as a single page app.

 Roadmap:
-Make styles modular with features
+Add recent projects
-Test out Javascript features
+Re-design layout
-Set up a repo to eventually port into a new stack
+Set up better breakpoint modules mapped to Semplice's Optimize Gulp environment